alfredbaudisch/alfredbaudisch.com/content/posts/2022-07-16-from-unity-to-godot-where-are-my-game-objects-and-components.md

 In Godot, **you can compose Nodes in a tree**.
 You can nest any amount of Nodes and arrange them in any combination as you like, there are no restrictions.

-For that reason, for our Third Person Character example, we can arrange it with a Node of the type KinematicBody as the root and as a child all the other Nodes (or “Components”):
+For that reason, for our Third Person Character example, we can arrange it with a Node of the type KinematicBody as the root and as a child all the other Nodes (or "Components"):

 ![](/media/wp-content/2022/07/02-third-person-character-composition-01.png)

-Or we could have a base Spatial Node (the base Node for 3D “components”) as the root, and arrange the rest of the hierarchy in a completely different way as the previous composition:
+Or we could have a base Spatial Node (the base Node for 3D "components") as the root, and arrange the rest of the hierarchy in a completely different way as the previous composition:

 ![](/media/wp-content/2022/07/03-third-person-character-composition-02.png)

-Aren’t we still missing the “Script” Component?
+Aren't we still missing the "Script" Component?
 Not exactly.
-In the previous screenshots, notice that there’s a “paper” icon attached to some of the nodes.
+In the previous screenshots, notice that there's a "paper" icon attached to some of the nodes.
 If you click any of those paper icons, you are going to open the script attached to it.

 ## Scripts

 A Godot Node is a Component by itself.
 And a Node is always of a class type.
 If you want to add custom behaviour on top of it, you are going to attach a script to the Node.
-The script must inherit from the Node’s base type or from a derived type of the selected Node type, this way you are effectively inheriting from the Node’s base class (or from the already derived class) – a basic OOP concept.
+The script must inherit from the Node's base type or from a derived type of the selected Node type, this way you are effectively inheriting from the Node's base class (or from the already derived class) – a basic OOP concept.

 ![](/media/wp-content/2022/07/04-attach-script.png)

-By inheriting from the Node’s type, **you can re-use all of the Node’s base class methods, events and properties, override any of them, and of course, add new methods, new events and new properties**.
+By inheriting from the Node's type, **you can re-use all of the Node's base class methods, events and properties, override any of them, and of course, add new methods, new events and new properties**.

-It’s the same for both GDScript or C#.
+It's the same for both GDScript or C#.

 ![](/media/wp-content/2022/07/05-inherits.png)